Marci Lobel, Ph.D.

 University of California, Los Angeles (1989) Professor, Social and Health Psychology

 Because pregnancy entails life changes which affect the emotions, behaviors, and physical condition of pregnant women, it represents a rich arena for the study of stress, coping, and their effects.
-My research focuses primarily on prenatal maternal stress (PNMS) and its impact on birth outcomes (such as birthweight and gestational age at delivery).
-As part of a set of federally-funded investigations that I direct known as The Stony Brook Pregnancy Project, my graduate students and I are examining factors that exacerbate or attenuate the impact of PNMS on birth outcomes, including health behaviors, coping, socioeconomic status, ethnicity or race, and optimism.
-In addition, I work with teams of investigators in Iowa, Virginia, and Florida to examine the impact of domestic violence in pregnancy, and to evaluate interventions for socioeconomically disadvantaged pregnant women.
-I also conduct basic research on social comparison processes, examining ways that pregnant and non-pregnant individuals use social comparison to cope with stress, and how our self-views influence our selection of social comparison targets.
+Much of my research has focused on prenatal maternal stress (PNMS) and its impact on birth outcomes (such as birthweight and gestational age at delivery).
+Through the Stress and Reproduction (STAR) Lab that I direct (see http://you.stonybrook.edu/lobellab/), my collaborators, graduate students, and I are examining factors that exacerbate or attenuate the impact of PNMS on birth outcomes, including health behaviors, coping, socioeconomic status, ethnicity or race, and optimism.

 (*Graduate Student, **Undergraduate)